ethereum-boilerplate/ethereum-boilerplate/README.md

 ### This repo has the main frontend logic of MetaGymLand App for:

 - NFT minting
+- Getting GymBuddy NFT for connected user
-- Getting NFT metadata that conencted user owns
+- Getting NFT metadata
 - NFT marketplace `[temporary turned off]` and NFT avatars portfolio page
 - AI for pose detection via Webcam
 - Metaverse and MiniGames code